 - Repeat as necessary – It may take a few sweeps to get everything imported as expected.
 But since you are in your Development Environment with plenty of backups, this should not be an issue.

 Of course, if you need help making this migration happen, give us a call.
-As Atlassian Platinum Experts, Praecipio has extensive experience with the entire Atlassian product line.
+As an Atlassian Platinum Solution Partner, Praecipio has extensive experience with the entire Atlassian product line.